 Students also have input to the curriculum and the program through the Department of Nursing committee structure.
-Student Representatives are invited to participate in selected Department of Nursing Committees, such as the Nursing Student Committee.
+Student Representatives are invited to participate and/or provide input in selected Department of Nursing Committees, such as the BSN curriculum committee and MNSA.
 Student Representatives serve as a valuable link between the nursing student body and the Department of Nursing members of the faculty and staff.